-An examination of the voice generally consists of 3 parts.
+One method for a complete examination of the voice consists of three parts.

 History